 Nutritional benefits of beet pink microgreens

 Aside from being low in calories, as they contain mostly water, beet pink microgreens also provide the benefit of some vital nutrients including vitamin A which is present in a higher concentration in the leaves than the beet.
-This beet also contains folic acid and has antioxidant properties.
-Magnesium and potassium are also present in these beets; useful for the relief of feelings of fatigue.
+Magnesium and potassium are also present in these beets.

 If a food has health benefits as well as being good to eat, this is a major positive.
-Beet pink microgreens provide several health benefits for people who eat them including:
+Beet pink microgreens provide several health benefits for people who eat them.